Leaky Gut Test (Intestinal Permeability Test) | Lactulose and Mannitol Test

-The Leaky Gut Test requires you take a baseline morning urine sample (done at home).
+The Leaky Gut Test requires you to take a baseline morning urine sample (done at home).
 Once completed, you will be required to drink a mixture of two non-metabolized sugars, lactulose, and mannitol.
 After six hours, you will collect an additional sample of urine.
-The lab will measure how much lactulose and mannitol was excreted.
+The lab will measure how much lactulose and mannitol were excreted.

 If Leaky Gut Syndrome is NOT present, the large lactulose molecules should remain in the GI tract and thus test low in the urine.
 If the count is high in the urine, Leaky Gut Syndrome should be considered.